Intelligent-Instruments-Lab/iil.is/src/routes/workshops.md

 We ran the International Conference for Music Creativity in August 2023.

 The theme of AIMC 2023 was Intelligent Performance Systems, where we were interested in how AI was applied in real-time artistic performance.
 This included software, physical musical instruments as well as interactive installations.
 Our focus was on how artists engaged creatively with intelligent objects that contributed to the way we performed and thought music.
 With this theme we sought artistic and scientific contributions on the topics of creativity, autonomy, authenticity, agency, epistemic tools and human-machine co-creativity.

-How did intelligent tools change the way we thought and performed our music?
-What was the role of intelligent instruments in performance?
+How do intelligent tools change the way we think and perform our music?
+What is the role of intelligent instruments in performance?

 [AIMC Website](https://aimc2023.pubpub.org)